 When Price came home from work, he followed his usual routine of checking in with the neighbors before going to bed at 11.
 Knight came home shortly after, made herself dinner, watched TV, showered, and then went upstairs.
 She woke Price, the two had sex, and Price went back to bed.

 Then, Katherine Knight took a butchers knife from next to her bed, where she had taken to keeping it “in case she needed it,” and stabbed the sleeping Price 37 times.
 According to blood evidence, he woke up while she was stabbing him.
 Eventually, after he succumbed to his wounds, Knight dragged his body downstairs, skinned him, and hung his body from a meat hook hanging in the living room.

-Then, she decapitated him, and cut up a few pieces of his body, cooking it in a dish with potato, pumpkin, beets, zucchini, cabbage, squash, and gravy.
+Then, she decapitated him and cut up pieces of his body to cook in a dish with potato, pumpkin, beets, zucchini, cabbage, squash, and gravy.
 She then made a dish for herself, though from the half-discarded contents it appeared she couldn’t finish it.

 She then lay down next to the headless, mutilated corpse of Price, took a large number of pills, and passed out.

 Price’s coworkers heeded his warning the next morning and called the police after fearing the worst when he didn’t show up.
 The police arrived to find the gruesome scene and immediately detained the comatose Katherine Knight, who, once she woke up, claimed to have no memory of the night before.